11 Best Hiking Backpack with Rain Cover 2026

 FAQ

-Can I use a 40L hiking backpack for a 3‑day backpacking trip?
+Is a 40L hiking backpack with rain cover enough for a 3-day trip?

 Sharing is caring!